ypo777/openteam/tasks/02-fix-the-bug/README.md

   Elaborate lock‑free algorithms are **not** required.
 * **Scope of change:** modify **only** the implementation files.
 Any edits to project files or tests will be rejected.

----

-## 6 · Hints

-* The critical section is just a **read‑increment‑write** on a shared variable.
-  Making that single step atomic is enough.
-* Look for atomic increment operations in your language's standard library.
-* Keep your explanatory comments brief—reviewers favor clarity over length.

 Good luck — turn the repo **green**!